CiscoSecurity/tr-05-serverless-akamai/README.md

   - Accepts an observable and an action.
   - Verifies the Authorization Bearer JWT and decodes it to restore the original credentials.
-  - Trigger an action at the underlying external service.
+  - Triggers an action at the underlying external service.
   - Returns an action result.

 ### Supported Types of Observables